Ioana-Sofia-Lazar/Minimum-number-of-descending-subarrays--Greedy/README.md

 # Minimum-number-of-descending-subarrays--Greedy
 Decomposition in minimal number of decreasing subsequences, using Greedy algorithm.

+*Author: Ioana-Sofia Pascu
+University of Bucharest, Faculty of Mathematics and Computer Science, Department of Computer Science
+Created: 11/11/2016*

 ##Task